OSDC-Code-Maven/osdc-2023-01-public/README.md

 ## Session 2

+* Why is contributing to Open Source important?
+* Why is blogging about your process is important? (improves skills, helps clarify thoughts, explaining things to others always helps)
 * Show the drawing of the GitHub PR process in the cloud we have used in the previous session.